The History Behind Repousse Antiques

 Where it all began

 The techniques of repoussé date back to Antiquity.
-It was starting then that the techniques have been used widely with gold and silver for fine detailed work and also with copper, tin, and bronze for larger sculptures.
+At that point, artisans began using these techniques widely with gold and silver for fine detailed work, and with copper, tin, and bronze for larger sculptures.

-Thin copper was easily worked on with wooden hand tools while metal such as heavy steel would need something more and would be worked on with power tools and machines.
-The tools used really depended on the type of metal that was being used.
+Artisans easily worked thin copper using wooden hand tools, while they shaped heavier metals like steel with power tools and machines.
+The choice of tools depended on the type of metal used.

 Discovering their Meaning and Markings